QuirkyCort/tutorials/courses/100 Arduino in Cpp/40 Components/30 servo.md

 For one or two small servos (...such as the SG90), you can connect the **Red** wire to the **5V** pin and the **Black/Brown** wire to any of the **GND** pins.

-You cannot use this method for larger servos or if you are using many servos, as the Arduino **5V** pin won't be able to supply enough current and may reset or turn off.
+You cannot use this method for larger servos or if you are using many servos; the Arduino **5V** pin won't be able to supply enough current and may cause the Arduino to reset or turn off.

 ### Arduino VIN Pin